JingjingLiang99/JingjingLiang99.github.io/_posts/01-Precision-Marketing-P2.md

 <img src="/assets/images/Marketing_Optimization/cluster.png" alt = "cluster" width="600"/>
 <img src="/assets/images/Marketing_Optimization/cluster_1.png" alt = "cluster_1" width="600"/>

-<h2 id="Optimized strategy" style="color:black">Optimized strategy</h2>
+<h2 id="Optimization strategy" style="color:black">Optimization strategy</h2>
-During the advertisement delivering process, the algorithm first selects 10 customers from each group and collect their click status.
+During the advertisement delivering process, the Thompson sampling algorithm first selects 10 customers from each group and collect their click status.
 Then it builds a CTR information set for each customer group as a beta distribution with parameter numbers of customers clicked and number of customer that did not click.
 Whenever it is deciding which customer group to choose, it draws a sample CTR from each distribution and chooses the group with highest drawn CTR.
 After the delivery, it updates the CTR information set.
 In this way, customer group with higher CTR with be chosen more frequently, thus having a smaller confidence interval.
 From the distribution chart, we can see customer group 1 with a CTR of 0.16 got chosen 742 times our of 1000 iterations. group 3 with a CTR of 0.03 could also get chosen, but much less frequently than the other groups.

 {::options parse_block_html="true" /}